 One of the biggest traders posts extraordinary amounts of rhino horn daily on WeChat, offering 11 horns in just 1 image.

-Pieter Mohr , Director Strategic Partnerships at WJC takes stage to talk about the diplomatic effort and national dialogue.
+Pieter Mohr , Director Strategic Partnerships at Wildlife Justice Commission takes stage to talk about the diplomatic effort and national dialogue.

 China were receptive to the case file (shared due to the transnational trade) & started a preliminary investigation.

-Unfortunately,we did not hear back from the Vietnamese authorities after the delivery of the Map of Facts.
+Unfortunately,we did not hear back from the Vietnamese authorities after the delivery of the Case File.